gvko/db-migrator-distributed/README.md

 ### Production tested

-The tool has been tested and currently used in production env of one project.
+The tool has been production tested and is currently used in live in a couple of projects.

-It has been successfully tested with up to 6 simultaneously deployed instances.
+It has been successfully tested with 10+ simultaneously deployed replicas.

-Currently only tested with Postgres sequelize connection.
+Currently, only tested with Postgres Sequelize connection.

 # Getting started